aruss/IdentityBase/README.md

 * [Install](https://www.microsoft.com/net/download/core#/current) .NET Core 1.1
 * Run `sh ./build.sh`

+### Docker support

+after you run the `build.sh` script navigate to `./docker` directory and run `sh ./build-identitybase-public.sh` then you can start the container by running `docker run -it --rm -p 5000:5000 servicebase/identitybase` it will start the IdentiServiceBase.IdentityServer on port `http://localhost:5000`

 ### Acknowledgements

 ServiceBase.IdentityServer is built using the following great open source projects